Alex-Wang1/CSE-110-Lab_0/index.md

 **As a person I like inline speed skating and road cycling, just about to join the UCSD Cycling Team and looking forward to the Fall quarter training.**

-> This is a picture of last Saturday I ride with Dan (member of UCSD Cycling Team)
+> This is a picture of last Saturday I ride with Daniel (member of UCSD Cycling Team)

 <!-- <picture>
   <srcset = "https://github.com/Alex-Wang1/CSE-110-Lab_0/blob/main/IMG_4271.jpg?raw=true">